 The public Aergo network uses Delegated Proof of Stake (DPoS).
 This article explains some of the main concepts and their implementation in Aergo.

-Staking: DPoS uses a weighted voting system, where the voting power weighted by staked tokens.
-Hence, a voter must stake one’s tokens for voting.
-The detailed policy about staking/untaking has not been decided yet.
+- For the BP election, the voting power is weighted by a voter’s staked tokens.
+Staking means locking up a number of one’s tokens for a minimum period of time.
+The detailed policy about staking/unstaking has not been decided yet.
 This includes the minimum amount of staking and the mandatory days of staking.

 - Any user with staked tokens can vote for BPs by using a voting transaction.
 But the voting results are not affected immediately.
 The current BPs are elected based on the voting result gathered at the block number: (<current block number> / <the total number of BPs> - 1) * <the total number of BPs>.
 In other words, the voting results gathered in the past (approximatedly 1 round before) are used for stability (recent blocks may be rollbacked via a reorganization).